scic/tech-radar/README.md

 Manage the technology on your radar with this interactive UI.

+## Demo

-See it in action with the [example radar](http://scic.github.io/tech-radar).
+See it in action with the **[Example Radar](http://scic.github.io/tech-radar).**

 ![radar screenshot](https://raw.github.com/tnunamak/tech-radar/master/radar.png)

 ## Build with your own data

-Edit the content in the generator then run it:
+Edit the content in the generator file called **radarDataGen.js** then run it:

-    node app/scripts/radarDataGen.js
+    node radarDataGen.js

-This will update the radarData.js file.
+This will update the radarData.js file in the application.